 I found several slightly tattered A4 sheets of paper in a box in the attic a few years ago.

 I loved Squeeze.
-I still have loads of coloured vinyl 7″ singles by them.
+I still have loads of their coloured vinyl 7″ singles.
 Including ‘Cool For Cats‘, from 1979 in pink.
 I started a Record Club at my school, St. Tarcicius in Camberley, Surrey.
 I organised it that we were allowed to bring singles in, to play on the school’s record player on Friday lunch times.
 ‘Cool For Cats’ was a favourite with me…(along with ‘The Diary of Horace Wimp’ by E.L.O.).
-The Record Club was short lived as it got banned after I was off ill one week and the boys in my class ran it without me.
+The Record Club was short lived though.
+It got banned after I was off ill one week and the boys in my class ran it without me.
 They were all found dancing on the desks and singing along to the Tom Robinson Band ’Sing If You’re Glad To Be Gay’ at the top of their voices by a horrified teacher (it was a Catholic middle school and the teacher was Sister Bartholomew).
 I think they thought they were being punk.
 Possibly a few of them were in fact gay and glad about it.
 Anyway, that was the end of the Record Club.

-The first band I ever saw live……Squeeze.
+The first band I ever saw……Squeeze.

 After they had played (I think it was Jools Holland‘s last gig), the air of anticipation really intensified.

 The album ‘Regatta de Blanc’ had just been released and The Police were number one in the singles chart with ‘Walking On The Moon’; the follow up to ‘Message In A Bottle‘.
 I had turned 14 two weeks previously and this was an extremely exciting night for me.
 People started randomly shouting ‘Sting!’ and cheering every time a roadie came on stage to adjust something.